Topological Field Theory and Matrix Product States: Matrix Product States at RG Fixed Points

 In this section, we review Matrix Product States (MPS) and extract the algebraic data that characterizes them at fixed points of the Renormalization Group (RG).
 We find that a fixed point MPS is described by a module over a finite-dimensional semisimple algebra.
 We discuss the notion of a gapped phase and argue that they are classified by finite-dimensional semisimple commutative algebras.
 Given a fixed point MPS and the corresponding semisimple algebra $A$, the commutative algebra characterizing the gapped phase is the center of $A$, denoted $\cA = Z(A)$.

 The models we consider are defined on Hilbert spaces that are tensor products of finite-dimensional state spaces $A$ on the sites of a 1D chain.
 We are interested in Hamiltonians with an energy gap that persists in the thermodynamic limit of an infinite chain.
 A large class of examples of gapped systems come from local commuting projector (LCP) Hamiltonians; that is, $H=\sum h_{s,s+1}$, where the $h_{s,s+1}$ are projectors that act on sites $s$, $s+1$ and commute with each other.
 Since the local projectors commute, an eigenstate of $H$ is an eigenstate of each projector.
 It follows that the gap of $H$ is at least $1$.
 Thus LCP Hamiltonians are gapped in the thermodynamic limit.
-In one spatial dimension, ground states of gapped Hamiltonians are efficiently approximated by an ansatz called a matrix product state (MPS) \cite{Hastings}, which we recall below.\footnote{We only consider translationally-invariant MPS.} From each MPS, one can construct a LCP parent Hamiltonian, which has the MPS as a ground state.
+In one spatial dimension, ground states of gapped Hamiltonians are efficiently approximated by an ansatz called a matrix product state (MPS),\cite{Hastings} which we recall below.\footnote{We only consider translationally-invariant MPS.} From each MPS, one can construct a gapped \emph{parent Hamiltonian} that has the MPS as a ground state.\cite{FNW} At RG fixed points, which we consider below, the parent Hamiltonian is an LCP Hamiltonian.
 To discuss and classify 1D gapped Hamiltonians, it suffices to consider the parent Hamiltonians of the MPS that approximate their ground states.

-Consider a closed chain of $N$ sites, each with a copy of a \emph{physical} Hilbert space $A \simeq\CC^d$ and two copies $V^L$, $V^R$ of a \emph{virtual} space $\CC^D$.
-We identify $V^L=V$ and $V^R=V^*$ and choose a Hilbert space structure on $V$.
-Between each adjacent pair $(s,s+1)$ of sites, place the maximally entangled state An MPS tensor\footnote{More generally, the tensors $\cP_s$ may depend on the site index $s$.
-But any translationally-invariant state has an MPS representation with a site-independent tensor \cite{MPS2}.} is a linear map $\cP:V^L\otimes V^R\rightarrow A$.
-The MPS associated to $\cP$ is the state